Hyaluronic Acid VS. Glucosamine VS. Chondroitin: Which Is Best for Joints?

 HA works primarily by retaining water, which helps to keep tissues well-lubricated and cushioned.
 In the joints, HA can absorb shocks and reduce friction between the bones.
 This property makes it a valuable component for maintaining joint health.

-• Inflammation Reduction: HA has anti-inflammatory properties that can help alleviate joint swelling and pain.
+- Inflammation Reduction: HA has anti-inflammatory activity that can decrease swelling and pain in the joints.

 Glucosamine: The Cartilage Builder